This 2-Step Mermaid Scrub is Perfect for Feet, Dry Skin, and Lips

-One session with this mermaid foot scrub and you’ll want summer to get here in a hurry.
-This mermaid sugar scrub will have your heels ready for sandals, your body ready for the sun, and your lips ready for, well…
+One session with this mermaid sugar scrub and you’ll want summer to get here in a hurry.
+This mermaid scrub recipe will have your heels ready for sandals, your body ready for the sun, and your lips ready for, well…

-All Mermaid sugar scrubs, Bath Bombs, and Fizzies
+All Mermaid Sugar Scrubs, Bath Bombs, and Shower Fizzies

-No Time to Make This sugar Scrub now?
-Pin it for Later
+No Time to Make This Sugar Scrub now?
+Save or Share it for Later

 How to Store and Gift Homemade Mermaid Foot Scrub